MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/mac/preferences-for-mau.md

 Suggests order of application updates when multiple updates are selected/in-progress.

-If there is no good reason to force install order, it is best this is not set.
+Don't set if there's no reason to force install order.

 | Category | Details |
 | --- | --- |